-During the year ended December 31, 2013, NVR entered into fixed price purchase agreements to purchase finished building lots for a total purchase price of approximately \$41,300 with Elm Street Development, Inc. ("Elm Street"), which is controlled by one of the Company's directors, Mr. Moran.
+During the year ended December 31, 2014, NVR entered into fixed price purchase agreements to purchase finished building lots for a total purchase price of approximately \$40,800 with Elm Street Development, Inc. ("Elm Street"), which is controlled by one of the Company's directors, William Moran.
 The independent members of the Company's Board of Directors approved these transactions.
-During 2013, 2012 and 2011, NVR purchased developed lots at market prices from Elm Street for approximately \$38,400, \$54,600 and \$36,100, respectively.
+During 2014, 2013 and 2012, NVR purchased developed lots at market prices from Elm Street for approximately \$50,100, \$38,400 and \$54,600, respectively.
 The Company also continues to control a parcel of raw land expected to yield approximately 2,400 finished lots through a joint venture entered into with Elm Street during 2009.
-NVR did not make any additional capital contributions to that joint venture in 2013 or 2012.
-Further, during 2013, 2012 and 2011, the Company paid Elm Street \$143 per year to manage the development of a property that the Company purchased from Elm Street in 2010.
+NVR did not make any additional capital contributions to that joint venture in 2014 or 2013.
+Further, during 2014, 2013 and 2012, the Company paid Elm Street \$143 per year to manage the development of a property that the Company purchased from Elm Street in 2010.